Solar Energy

 Solar Hot Water

 In 2006, Burrowing Owl Estate Winery made its first significant investment into renewable solar energy panels to produce hot water, a commodity that wineries use in large quantities for barrel washing and other cellar-related cleansing functions.
-During the hottest summer months, the hot-water solar panels actually produce an excess of hot water that is “dumped” into our swimming pool to the delight of our Guest House patrons.
-These hot water solar panels produce the electrical equivalent of 53,100 kWh (kilowatt-hours) annually, and offset CO2 emissions of 27.1 tons (27,500 Kg) annually.
+During the hottest summer months, the hot-water solar panels actually produce an excess of hot water, and that heat is “dumped” into our swimming pool to the delight of our Guest House patrons.
+These hot water solar panels produce the electrical equivalent of 53,100 kWh (kilowatt-hours) annually, and offset CO2 emissions of 27.1 tons (24,600 kg) annually.

 Solar Electric (Photo-Voltaic)